ronyshaji/Snake-Game/README.md

 The Snake Game has been significantly improved with the addition of new features, making it more user-friendly and interactive.
 The key additions are:

- - **Pause/Resume Functionality:** sers can now pause and resume the game using keyboard inputs.
+ - **Pause/Resume Functionality:** Users can now pause and resume the game using keyboard inputs.
  - **Player Name Input:** Ability to enter the name of the player at game start.
  - **Game Difficulty Selection:** Players can choose the difficulty level (Easy or Hard) at the beginning of the game.
  - **Score and Player Name Saving:** The player's name and score are saved to a text file, allowing users to keep track of their performance.